sagar-bairwa/data-analytics-learning-journey/06_cloud_data_warehousing/aws_s3_snowflake_tableau/README.md

 # Renewable Energy Analysis

-### AWS S3 • Snowflake • SQL • Tableau
+### Azure Blob Storage • Snowflake • SQL • Tableau

-End-to-End Cloud Data Pipeline for ingesting, transforming, and visualizing renewable energy consumption data using AWS S3, Snowflake, SQL, and Tableau.
+End-to-End Cloud Data Pipeline for ingesting, transforming, and visualizing renewable energy consumption data using **Azure Blob Storage**, **Snowflake**, **SQL**, and **Tableau**.

 ---

 ## Project Overview

-This project demonstrates a modern cloud analytics workflow where renewable energy consumption data is stored in AWS S3, loaded into Snowflake through Storage Integrations, transformed using SQL, and visualized in Tableau through an interactive dashboard.
+This project demonstrates a modern cloud analytics workflow where renewable energy consumption data is stored in **Azure Blob Storage**, securely loaded into **Snowflake** using **Azure Storage Integration**, transformed with SQL, and visualized through an interactive Tableau dashboard.

 ---